sarahgoodwin93/project1-The-Hike-Site/README.md

 ![Suggested Walks] SCREENSHOT

-- **The Sign Up Page**
+### The Sign Up Page

 - This page will allow the user to get signed up to group walks that will take place in Scotland.
-They will provide their first name, last name, email, which area they prefer and a month range they would like to walk in.
+- They will provide their first name, last name, email, which area they prefer and a week range they would like to walk in.

 ![Sign Up] SCREENSHOT

+### The Footer

+The footer section includes links to the relevant social media sites for hiking around Scotland.

+The footer is valuable to the user as it encourages them to keep connected via social media

+![Footer]SCREENSHOT

 ### Features Left to Implement